OFK Durmitor

 Omladinski fudbalski klub Durmitor is a Montenegrin football club based in Žabljak.
 They competed in the Montenegrin Third League, before the men's team was disbanded in 2013.
+Main coach before 2006 was Zeljko Milicevic.

 History

 Founded in 2001, OFK Durmitor is among the youngest football teams in Montenegro and the only one from Durmitor mountain region.
 Coming from Žabljak, a town with highest elevation on the Balkans, OFK Durmitor started as an enthusiastic project, but soon played their first official games in the Montenegrin Fourth League - Northern Region.

 Following Montenegrin independence, OFK Durmitor became a member of the Montenegrin Third League, but never succeeded to gain promotion to highest-rank competitions.
-OFK Durmitor's best result was made during the 2010-11 season when they finished as a third-placed team in the Montenegrin Third League - Northern Region.
+OFK Durmitor's best result was made during the 2010–11 season when they finished as a third-placed team in the Montenegrin Third League - Northern Region.

 Final squad

 During their last season in the Montenegrin Third League, OFK Durmitor played with following players: Drobnjak, M. Džaković, Đ. Španjević, Pašić, Bojović, Raonić, Damjanović, Radulović, Kovačević, Krsmanović.
 Pićurić, D. Džaković, Z. Španjević.
 Manager: Vitko Španjević.